snugel/cas-offinder/README.md

 Now you should create an input file:

-- The first line of the input file gives a directory path containing FASTA or 2BIT files,
+- The first line is a directory containing FASTA or 2BIT files,
-- The second line indicates the desired pattern including PAM site,
+- The second line indicates the desired pattern including PAM site and optional DNA or RNA bulge sizes, separated by spaces,
 - The remaining lines are the query sequences and maximum mismatch numbers, separated by spaces,
-- Optionally, you can specify labels per each query sequence, it will be annotated in the output file (`Id` field).
+- Optionally, you can specify an ID for each query sequence, which will be included in the output (`Id` column).

 The length of the desired pattern and the query sequences should be the same!